 This bill creates a process for returns of malt beverages by a vendor to a distributor for an exchange of product, a refund, or a credit.
 A vendor may return malt beverages to a distributor if the malt beverages are a “damaged product,” an “out-of-code” product,” or an “undamaged product.”
 An “out-of-code product” is a malt beverage that has exceeded the manufacturer’s code date indicating the product’s freshness and availability for purchase at retail.
 A distributor is not required to accept a return request.
 A product may not be returned because it is overstocked or slow-moving or because there is only limited or seasonal demand for the product.
 Under the bill, a vendor may request return of undamaged product to a distributor only for exchange of product or for credit and an out-of-code product may be returned to a distributor only for an exchange of product.

 SB 962 will now move to the Senate Commerce and Tourism Committee.

-AIF supports legislative efforts to clean up outdated laws imposing burdens and restrictions on vendors and distributors of malt beverages.
+AIF supports legislative efforts to revise outdated laws that impose burdens and restrictions on any sector of the business community, including vendors and distributors of malt beverages.